barafael/pils/repl/README.md

-# slipstream-repl
+# pils-repl

-Super simple read-eval-print-loop binary for slipstream.
-Just uses the `rustyline` crate to provide REPL functionality and then talks to the slipstream crate.
+Super simple read-eval-print-loop binary for pils.
+Just uses the `rustyline` crate to provide REPL functionality and then talks to the pils crate.